django-commons/django-tasks-scheduler/docs/index.md

 * A job is considered scheduled if it is queued to be executed, or scheduled to be executed.
 * If there is no scheduler, the job will not be queued to run.

-### Scheduled Job
+### Scheduled Task

 django models storing information about jobs.
 So it is possible to schedule using django-admin and track their status.

-There are 3 types of scheduled job.
+There are 3 types of scheduled task.

-* `Scheduled Job` - Run a job once, on a specific time (can be immediate).
+* `Scheduled Task` - Run a job once, on a specific time (can be immediate).
-* `Repeatable Job` - Run a job multiple times (limited number of times or infinite times) based on an interval
+* `Repeatable Task` - Run a job multiple times (limited number of times or infinite times) based on an interval
-* `Cron Job` - Run a job multiple times (limited number of times or infinite times) based on a cron string
+* `Cron Task` - Run a job multiple times (limited number of times or infinite times) based on a cron string

-Scheduled jobs are scheduled when the django application starts, and after a scheduled job is executed.
+Scheduled jobs are scheduled when the django application starts, and after a scheduled task is executed.

 ## Scheduler sequence diagram